 During springtime, the Upper School’s Spartan Studio Actors puts on an annual spring play or musical.
-Past performances include Little Shop of Horrors, All in the Timing, and The World Goes ‘Round.
+Past performances include You're a Good Man Charlie Brown, Little Shop of Horrors, All in the Timing, and The World Goes ‘Round.

 In May each year, the Lower School’s Spartan Studio Junior Actors performs a production, which is rehearsed three days a week for five weeks.
 The most recent performances were "Hamlet for Kids" and “The Day the Crayons Quit.”
 Students interested in the performing arts, both on and off the stage, have numerous opportunities to participate in dramatic and musical performances throughout the year.
 Fall and wintertime opportunities include the annual production and performance of Doane’s Dungeon and The Christmas Mystery.
 Practice and rehearsal schedules accommodate our athletes and other clubs, so all students who wish to participate may do so.